CoinTracker Review 2026

 FAQ

-Yes, CoinTracker offers the best TurboTax integration I have tested.
-One click transfers your Form 8949 data directly into TurboTax Premier or higher.
-The process takes about 30 seconds regardless of how many transactions you have.
+Yes, CoinTracker offers one of the strongest TurboTax integrations available.
+One click transfers Form 8949 data directly into TurboTax Premier or higher.
+The process takes about 30 seconds regardless of how many transactions are in the account.

 CoinTracker uses OAuth to connect to Coinbase, meaning you log in with your Coinbase credentials and grant read-only access.
 No API keys needed.
 The connection imports your full transaction history automatically and syncs new transactions within hours.